Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 Table of Contents

 There are many cloud options, but in this article, we will cover the three most popular in the industry.
 Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) lead as the three top providers of infrastructure as a service (IaaS) and platform as a service (PaaS).
-The Gartner 2020 Magic Quadrant for Cloud Infrastructure & Platform Services lists the three as the only ones in the “Leaders Quadrant” with the most complete vision and highest ability to execute.
-The answer to, ‘what platform I should consider for my next SaaS app?’ is, unfortunately, not a quick and easy one, but the good news is that all three are sound options.
-So, let’s dig deeper into some pros and cons.
+The 2024 Gartner Magic Quadrant for Strategic Cloud Platform Services continues to recognize AWS, Microsoft Azure, and Google Cloud as Leaders.
+Microsoft ranks highest for Ability to Execute and furthest for Completeness of Vision, while Google Cloud stands out for its strengths in AI/ML and data analytics.

 Core Cloud Features for Every SaaS Application

 Here are a few core cloud features that every SaaS application needs, and will be a core consideration when considering the cloud provider.
+When evaluating cloud infrastructure for SaaS apps, it’s critical to prioritize scalability, security, and compliance.

 • Scalability